 \subsection{Comparison to the state of the art}

-In \cref{tab:sota}, the proposed anomaly score normalization approach is evaluated on the DCASE2020, DCASE2023, and DCASE2024 datasets, and the resulting performance is compared to the state of the art.
-For this comparison, we consider the three systems direct-\ac{act}, OpenL3-raw, and BEATs-raw as described in \cref{sec:models} as well as an ensemble of ten direct-\ac{act} models obtained by summing the anomaly scores, all with a local-density-based normalization of the anomaly scores using \ac{knn} with $K=1$ was used.
+In \cref{tab:sota}, the proposed anomaly score normalization approach is evaluated on a representative group of \ac{asd} datasets, namely the DCASE2020, DCASE2023, and DCASE2024 datasets, and the resulting performance is compared to the state of the art.
+For this comparison, we consider the five systems direct-\ac{act}, OpenL3-raw, BEATs-raw, EAT-raw, and direct-\ac{act} (ensemble) as described in \cref{sec:models}, all with a local-density-based normalization of the anomaly scores using \ac{knn} with $K=1$.
 While the direct-\ac{act} model with the proposed normalization stays slightly behind the state-of-the-art performance, the ensemble robustly outperforms the state-of-the-art systems on the DCASE2020 and DCASE2023 datasets.
 On the DCASE2024 dataset, our performance is better on the development set but still worse than the state of the art and comparable to the baseline system \cite{harada2023first} on the evaluation set.
 The main reason for this poorer performance is that some machine types contained in the DCASE2024 dataset have specific noise conditions.
 For these machine types, an \ac{act}-based system only needs to monitor the noise and thus completely fails in detecting subtle changes in target machine sounds.
 Another reason is that, for some machine types, no attribute information is provided, which further degrades the performance.
 Both imposed difficulties need to be addressed to be able to achieve state-of-the-art performance.
 Additional evidence for this claim is that the performance obtained with the simple BEATs-raw model is only slightly worse than the direct-\ac{act} ensemble on the DCASE2024 dataset while being much worse on the DCASE2020 and DCASE2023 datasets.
 Note that BEATs and AnoPatch make extensive use of \ac{ssl} via masking patches while the direct-\ac{act} model only uses \ac{ssl} via feature exchange, similarly to OpenL3.
 The difference in performance can thus be seen as evidence for the importance of using \ac{ssl} to learn suitable representations for \ac{asd}.